openstack/nova/doc/source/cli/nova-manage.rst

     specified, it will use the one defined by ``[DEFAULT]/transport_url`` in the configuration file.
-Returns 0 if setup is completed (or has already been done), 1 if no hosts are reporting (and cannot be mapped), 1 if the transport url is missing, and 2 if run in a cells v1 environment.
+Returns 0 if setup is completed (or has already been done), 1 if no hosts are reporting (and cannot be mapped), 1 if the transport url is missing or invalid, and 2 if run in a cells v1 environment.

 ``nova-manage cell_v2 map_cell0 [--database_connection <database_connection>]``
     Create a cell mapping to the database connection for the cell0 database.